 Fee: $100/summer (June through August*)

-*The Special Use or Event Permit fee applies to day camps or other fee-based programs September through May.
+*The Special Event Permit fee or the Outside Program Permit fee applies to day camps or other fee-based programs September through May.

 See the Special Event and Use Permit page.